NovemLinguae/UserScripts/README.md

 # Linter

 - Install the linter by running `npm update` from the root directory.
-The linter is not run in CI, and is mainly for your IDE.
+The linter is run in CI and should always be passing before merging to the master branch.
+We use MediaWiki's JavaScript linting rules, with some turned off.

 # Unit tests